kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 )
 ```

-This says that you'd like to create a constraint in which the topLabel's `.Bottom` is `.Equal` to the bottomLabel's `.Top`.
+Create a constraint in which the topLabel's `.Bottom` is `.Equal` to the bottomLabel's `.Top`, plus 8.
+The previous sentence contained far fewer characters than the code above, so wouldn't it be nice to have more concise code?

-Now imagine that `.Bottom`, which is currently an enum of type `NSLayoutAttribute`, was instead a property on `UIView` itself, and that these special properties were called anchors.

-That's all there is to it!
-You now understand the concept of layout anchors. `UIView` now has a `bottomAnchor` property which is an object of type `NSLayoutAnchor`, as well as other anchors that correspond to other `NSLayoutAttributes`.
-So for `.Bottom` there is `bottomAnchor`, for `.Width` there is `widthAnchor`, for `.CenterX` there is `centerXAnchor` etc.

-In fact, just add the suffix Anchor to a particular `NSLayoutAttribute` and you'll get the corresponding `NSLayoutAnchor` property's name.
-However, this won't work for the `NSLayoutAttribute` values that correspond to margins such as `.TopMargin` or `.CenterXWithinMargins`, so there is no `topMarginAnchor` or `centerXWithinMarginsAnchor`.
-These have instead been moved to a new property on `UIView` called `layoutMarginsGuide`.
-So the corresponding anchor for `.TopMargin` would be `layoutMarginsGuide.topAnchor` and for `.CenterXWithinMargins` it would be `layoutMarginsGuide.centerXAnchor`.

-The `layoutMarginsGuide` property is an object of type `UILayoutGuide`, which you'll learn about in the next section, and it contains anchors just like a `UIView`.

-These new `NSLayoutAnchor` objects also have new methods in which one anchor can create a constraint from itself to another anchor.

-So you can now create the same constraint between `topLabel` and `bottomLabel` in the following way:
+Layout anchors allow you to do exactly that:

 ```swift
 let constraint = topLabel.bottomAnchor.constraintEqualToAnchor(
   bottomLabel.topAnchor, constant: 8)
 ```

-Furthermore, anytime `constant` is 0, you can leave it off altogether:
+This achieves exactly the same result.
+How does it work?
+A view now has a layout anchor object representing the `.Bottom` attribute, and that anchor object can create constraints relating to other layout anchors.

+That's all there is to it! `UIView` now has a `bottomAnchor` property, as well as other anchors that correspond to other `NSLayoutAttributes`.
+So for `.Bottom` there is `bottomAnchor`, for `.Width` there is `widthAnchor`, for `.CenterX` there is `centerXAnchor` etc.

+They are all subclasses of `NSLayoutAnchor`, which has a number of methods for creating constraints relating to other anchors.
+As well as the method above, which takes a constant, there is a version with no constant:

 ```swift
 let constraint = topLabel.bottomAnchor.constraintEqualToAnchor(